Code-Mountains/github-actions-demo/readme.md

 ## For github actions pipeline to run sudo without password, add this to /etc/sudoers file
 sudo vim /etc/sudoers

 sysadmin ALL=(ALL) NOPASSWD: /usr/bin/certbot
+sysadmin@vault ALL=NOPASSWD: /usr/bin/certbot

+sysadmin ALL=(ALL) NOPASSWD: ALL sysadmin ALL=(ALL) NOPASSWD: /usr/bin/certbot, /bin/systemctl restart nginx, /bin/systemctl status nginx

 # Configure Github Action to Run as Service